HARWICH TOWN COUNCIL COVID-SECURE MEASURES (Updated 15th Dec 21)

 Our meetings, where possible, will be held at an alternative venue so please check the venue on the agenda for the meeting you’re interested in, which is posted on the website a few days beforehand.
 Again we would ask that anyone attending our meetings, wears a face covering upon entering and exiting the venue, or when walking around, unless a medical exemption applies.
 Face coverings may be removed once seated.

-Members agreed to monitor the situation and review the measures on a 2-monthly basis and the next review will be held in early September and then early November.
+Members agreed to monitor the situation and review the measures on a 2-monthly basis and the next review will be held in mid-February.

 It is difficult to say when this way of living will come to an end.
 We want to assure you that we are doing everything we can to protect you and our colleagues.
 That is why we are maintaining our good practices to have a positive effect on reducing the spread of COVID-19.